-What uses of the Getty's Open Content Program images are permissible?
+What uses and alterations (e.g., cropping, overprinting) of the Open Content images are allowed?

-What credit line should I use for images downloaded as part of the Open Content Program?
+How should I credit images from the Open Content Program?

 Digital image courtesy of the Getty's Open Content Program.

-My editor or publisher requires a permission letter.
+My editor or publisher requires written permission to use an Open Content image.
 Whom do I contact?

-If I previously licensed an image that is now available under the Open Content Program, do I need to request permission to re-use the previous image?
+I previously licensed an image from the Getty that is now available under the Open Content Program.
+Do I need to permission to reuse the previous image?

-Questions sent by email may be added to this page to help other users with similar questions.
+Questions may be added to this page to help other users.